 What About After the HDB MOP Is Up?

-After you’ve met the Minimum Occupation Period requirements, you can do the following, in most cases:
+After you’ve met the MOP requirements, you can do the following, in most cases:

 - Sell your flat

 However, note that for flats sold under the HDB PLH Model, you are not allowed to rent out the entire flat even after you have completed the extended 10-year MOP!

 This additional restriction only applies to new HDB flats launched in prime (central) locations, starting from the BTO launch in November 2021.
 Existing HDB flats in these locations are not subject to the new rules.

 If it’s your first time selling your HDB flat, be sure to read our guide to selling your home.